pedroegsilva/gofindthem/README.md

 	if err != nil {
 		log.Fatal(err)
 	}
-	fmt.Println("iteractive eval ", responseIter)
+	fmt.Println("iterative eval ", responseIter)
 ```
 The Iterative solution needs to create an array with the order in which the expressions need to be solved.
-It is faster then the recursive if you need to solve the expression more then 8 times (the gain in performace is around 13% from the benchmark results)
+It is faster then the recursive if you need to solve the expression more then 8 times (the gain in performance is around 13% from the benchmark results)

 The solvers also need to know if the map of matches is complete or not.
 If it is complete it will have the term as a key even if it was a no match.
 The incomplete option will assume that if a key is not present the term was not found.